-New demands related to the lightning-fast pace of change continue to strain resources in some cases, almost to the breaking point.
-The service improvements that border agencies made during the pandemic won't be enough to meet the demands of the future.
-About one-third of people plan to travel more internationally than they did before the pandemic.
-The displacement of people due to extreme weather events is likely to increase as climate change worsens.
+Canada's future prosperity is dependent on its ability to compete globally to attract people and businesses and facilitate effective flow of people and goods across its borders.
+The lightning-fast pace of change due to war, political unrest and climate change continue to strain resources-in some cases, almost to the breaking point.
+3 Add Canada's commitment to welcoming over 400,000 new immigrants annually, and service improvements made during the pandemic are not enough to meet the demands of the future.
+About one-fifth of Canadians plan to travel more internationally than they did before the pandemic.
 Global trade is likely to become more unstable due to macroeconomic trends as well as an increasing focus on protectionism and changing requirements.

-Considering this, it's no surprise that 85% of importers and exporters expect more volatility in the next three years compared to the last three.
+Considering these factors, it's no surprise that 87% of Canadian importers and exporters expect more volatility in the next three years compared to the last three.

 Pragmatic border leaders understand that it is an era of compressed transformation.
 They know they must evolve faster to lead with impact-and prepare for inevitable disruptions of all types.
-Many leaders have already begun to evolve their agencies.
+Many leaders have already begun to evolve their organizations.
 Last year, 85% told us that they would revise their organization's purpose and vision statement within 12 months.
-Travelers too, are ready for change.
-More than three-quarters expect international border processes will look dramatically different in 2030.
+Canadian travellers too, are ready for change.
+More than three-quarters expect international border processes to look dramatically different in 2030.

 Border leaders don't have a crystal ball.
 But they do have many pressing questions about the future-and the best ways to prepare for it.
-How will traders and travelers want to engage?
+How will trade chain partners and travelers want to engage?

 What opportunities will there be to deliver user-friendly, frictionless and fast experiences while upholding border protection and revenue collection?
 What technologies and processes will improve the security of people and products crossing the border?
 How will workforce skills and responsibilities change?
-How will the purpose of border agencies evolve?
+How will the purpose of border services evolve?

-of importers and exporters expect more volatility in the next three years compared to the last three.
+Of Canadian importers and exporters expect more volatility in the next three years compared to the last three.